Skip to main content

 White Paper:

 The Living Income Commodity Strategy builds on existing methodologies from Fairtrade International (Living Income Reference Price), True Price, and GIZ, while extending their applicability to farmers who are not certified.
 Within the repository, it explains the rationale behind the methodology and positions it as a practical mechanism to ensure that value concentrated at one end of the supply chain trickles down to farmers through targeted investments, clearly defined gaps to be closed, and income impact that can be monitored and quantified.
 This approach is an essential step in refining pricing and living income interventions: moving towards more transparent pricing mechanisms and genuinely sustainable value chains.
+Access the document Access the FAQ

 Case Studies repository:

-1. Latin America: Coffee
+1. Honduran Coffee

 Applied the Living Income Price (LIP) and Cost–Yield Efficiency (CYE) tools with Molinos de Honduras (Volcafe) to map cost drivers, inefficiencies, and opportunities among supplier farmers.